hartik123/HealthContextMonitoringApp/README.md

 1. Android Studio and Android SDK: Android Studio is the primary Integrated Development Environment (IDE) used for developing the Health Context Monitoring App.
 It provides a rich environment for app development, debugging, and testing with built-in features such as layout editors, code analysis tools, and device emulators.
 Android SDK (Software Development Kit) with a minimum SDK level 29 is used for the app and it includes essential libraries, tools, and APIs that enable interaction with mobile device hardware, such as accelerometer sensors, camera sensors.
 These tools have allowed the app to gather data from sensors, manage background services, and handle user interfaces.
 2. Emulator: The Android Emulator is used to simulate real-world devices for testing purposes.
 It allows developers to test the app on various Android configurations, screen sizes, and hardware features without needing physical devices.
 The emulator also supports sensor emulation for testing sensor-driven functionalities like heart rate and respiratory rate calculations.
 3. Kotlin Programming Language: The app is developed using Kotlin, a modern, concise, and statically typed programming language designed for Android development.
 Kotlin simplifies app development with its powerful features like null safety, coroutines for asynchronous programming, and better code readability compared to Java.
 Kotlin is integrated with Android Studio, making it easier to implement UI components, access device sensors, and manage local databases such as RoomDB.
+4. RoomDB: RoomDB an abstraction layer over SQLite in Android, provides an easy-to-use interface for database access.
+It has been used in this project to write health data entity, Data Access objects (DAO), and a Health Data View Model.
+It seamlessly integrated with this application and helps in storing the health data such as Heart rate, Respiratory rate and all the 12 symptoms data.

 **Hardware**: